Tennessee River: Ecology

 The Tennessee River and its tributaries host some 102 species of mussel.
+It also is home to the rare freshwater snail Athearnia anthonyi.
 Native Americans ate freshwater mussels.
 Potters of the Mississippian culture used crushed mussel shell mixed into clay to make their pottery stronger.

 A "pearl" button industry was established in the Tennessee Valley beginning in 1887, producing buttons from the abundant mussel shells.
 Button production ceased after World War II when plastics replaced mother-of-pearl as a button material.
 Mussel populations have declined drastically due to dam construction, water pollution, and invasive species.

 Tennessee River tributaries

-Tributaries and sub-tributaries are listed hierarchically in order from the mouth of the Tennessee River upstream.
+Tributaries and sub-tributaries start with headwaters and are listed in descending order toward their confluence with the Tennessee River: